gimlet-io/gimlet-documentation/src/pages/blog/open-source-as-a-bootstrapped-company-we-are-changing-license.md

 #### Gimlet was open-source by default

-Gimlet is a Kubernetes deployment tool that is built on gitops and bootstrapped with our consulting revenue.
+Gimlet is an application deployment tool for Kubernetes, built on gitops and bootstrapped with our consulting revenue.
 We were also open-source by default.
 In the Kubernetes ecosystem where we operate it was unthinkable to be closed source.

 We are going source available now.
 With our refined scope and vision, this may even work out.
 Read more to learn how.